Background pattern

 • kidney problems.

-Common side effects (may affect up to 1 in 10 people)
+Frequent adverse effects (may affect up to 1 in 10 people)

-• anxiety symptoms, confusion, and disorientation, depression, mood changes, nightmares, hallucinations, mental disorders,
+• anxiety symptoms, confusion and disorientation, depression, mood changes, nightmares, hallucinations, mental disorders,

-• blurred vision, increased sensitivity to light, eye disorders,
+• increased sensitivity to light, eye disorders,

-• hearing sounds in your ears,
+• hearing sounds in the ears,

 • bleeding, partial or complete blockage of blood vessels, decreased blood pressure,